iHRex/school-management/README.md

 ## Features

+What can be better then a feature video?
+[Watch Now!](https://www.youtube.com/watch?v=QozxtilDRGc)

 - **Admission Management**: Easily manage student admissions, including personal information, academic details, and more.

 - **Fee Management**: Keep track of student fees, generate fee receipts, and automate fee reminders.